hacks-guide/Guide_Wii/docs/pt_BR/dump-games.md

 ::: tip

-Proceed to [Managing GameCube Backups](gc-backups) to shrink the size of your output file, and manage your dumped games.
+Proceed to [Managing Wii and GameCube Backups](backups#using-tinywiibackupmanager) to shrink the size of your output file, and manage your dumped games.

 :::